Learning Outcomes

 3. Creation of Risk

-If a person’s conduct (even if innocent) puts another in danger, the person has a duty to take reasonable steps to prevent further harm.
+A person whose conduct—even if initially non-negligent—creates a risk of harm to another has a duty to take reasonable steps to prevent further harm.

 4. Statutory Duty